+.
 Failure to use properly sized wiring and circuit breaker may result in property damage.
 Size wiring and circuit breaker(s) per Product Specifications bulletin (EHB) and unit rating plate.

-The unit is equipped with a field make-up box on the left hand side of the cabinet.
-The make-up box may be moved to the right side of the furnace to facilitate installation.
-If the make-up box is moved to the right side, clip the wire ties that bundle the wires together.
+The unit is equipped with a make-up box on the left hand side of the cabinet.
+A field-provided make-up box can be installed on the exterior of the right side of the furnace to facilitate installation.
+If the make-up box is moved to the right side, clip the wire ties that bundle the wires together and install on the outside of the cabinet.
+See FIGURE 46.
 The excess wire must be pulled into the blower compartment.
 Secure the excess wire to the existing harness to protect it from damage.

-See FIGURE 52 and FIGURE 53 for thermostat wiring in communicating applications.
+See FIGURE 47 and FIGURE 48 for thermostat wiring in communicating applications.
 TABLE 15 shows DIP switch and on-board link settings for non-communicating thermostat applications.
-Typical wiring schematic is shown in FIGURE 54 and FIGURE 55.